5 Important Questions Nonprofits Have About Fundraising

 3. Won’t people hate me for asking?

 The key is being passionate about your mission and crafting an effective nonprofit development plan.
-It’s essential to remember that you are not asking for you.
+It’s essential to remember that you are not asking for yourself.
 You are asking for those your mission serves.
 As a result, it’s important that you take the spotlight off of yourself and put it on your cause.
 Actually, deeper than your cause—a person your cause serves.

 Any of us as humans can connect with one person much more easily than we can with the abstraction of a “cause” or even a small group.
 You’ll want to cite a specific example of someone your donor’s gift will help (such as Bob, the homeless man who slept in your shelter last night) rather than your organization (“Hardlanding House,” where Bob slept.)
 Help your donor help Bob.